romeorizzi/TALight/example_problems/tutorial/number_theory/infinity_of_N/statement/statement.en.md

 ```

 to play yourself the game to whom shoots out the biggest natural against our service provider program S. A sequence of relentless overtakes will then take place between S and you, where S will have to throw in the sponge soon or later (if you do not make mistakes).
-Program S may be located and run on your local machine or in the cloud: which one of the two applies depends on how you instructed the TAlight daemon `rtald` when you launched it.
+Program S may be located and run on your local machine or in the cloud: which one of the two applies depends on how you instructed the TALight daemon `rtald` when you launched it.

 To organize yourself as an ever winner (i.e., to obtain a general proof of something), you can trow in a simple bot of yours to play in your behalf with